Take a deep breath!

 Students, faculty, and staff can access extensive, free Microsoft IT Academy online courses and learning resources.
 Hundreds of video-based courses are available through October 2012.
 Completion of the training could enhance student employability as well as increase staff efficiency on applications such as Microsoft Office, SharePoint, and Windows 7.
 Microsoft IT Academy at the UW provides courses in digital literacy (for basic computer skills) and e-learning (for advanced learning including certifications).

-STEP 5: What you need if you come to campus.
+STEP 5: What you need if/when you come to campus.

-As an online student, you may not have the opportunity to come to campus, but if you do, make sure you have what you need!
+Online students may not have the opportunity to come to campus, but for those on campus, make sure you have what you need!